aaronshaver/aaron-rc-files/README.md

 In iTerm > Preferences > Profiles > Colors > Color Presets > set to Solarized Dark

-Go here to install the Powerline fonts via a shell script:
+Go here to install the Powerline fonts via the shell script code they show in their README:

     https://github.com/powerline/fonts